Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-This perspective aligns with prior work on traversable latent spaces~\cite{gumbsch2023learning,burchi2025accurate}, and suggests that long-context memory in World Models is inherently tied to the capacity for structured latent prediction.
-This allows sim-to-real ``dreaming'' during training and hypothetical reasoning during inference which will be discussed in Sec.~\ref{sec:worldgen}.
-Additional examples of latent-space innovations are summarized in Fig.~\ref{fig:taxonomy} and discussed in Sec.~\ref{sec:video_wm}--\ref{sec:collab}.
-Unified World Models therefore seek an encoder $\phi_\theta(\cdot)$ that produces representations supporting sufficiently long temporal context, as required by Eq.~\eqref{eq:our_latent} and Eq.~\eqref{eq:our_recursive_latent}.
+Adding memory to world models does not just make world models more \textit{human}-like, it is what makes their practical use possible.
+The encoding and learning of spatio-temporal features enhances the cognitive function of all of the other component parts of cognition as we saw with \textit{perception} and \textit{language} but also \textit{motivation}, \textit{imagination} and other downstream \textit{reasoning} tasks such as state transition prediction, or action selection.
+Additional examples of \textit{memory} innovations are summarized in Fig.~\ref{fig:taxonomy} and discussed in Sec.~\ref{sec:video_wm}--\ref{sec:collab}.
+Unified world models seek an encoder $\phi_\theta(\cdot)$ that produces representations supporting sufficiently long temporal context, as required by Eq.~\eqref{eq:our_dynamic_latent} and Eq.~\eqref{eq:ideal_dynamic_rep}.

-\subsubsection{Language.}
+\subsubsection{\textbf{Language.}}

-Large language models (LLMs) \cite{zhao2024fully,zhao-etal-2024-pruning,shen2024search,shen2024numerical,zhan-etal-2024-rethinking-token,shen2025sparse} and Vision-language Models (VLMs) \cite{zhao2025open,xu2021vlm,shen2025draftattention,shen2025fastcar,shen2025efficient}, are often said to be World Models themselves~\cite{ge2024worldgpt,gu2024your}.
-Yet, empirically they show insensitivity to meaning in LLM comprehension tasks when compared to human counter-parts~\cite{dentella2024testing}.
-When researchers align an LLM's \textbf{\textit{language}} cognitive function to humans \textbf{\textit{language}} cognitive function by repeating LLM prompts to emulate a human's innate ability to hold both the beginning and end of a spoken sentence in their mind at once, the LLM accuracy improves~\cite{leviathan2025prompt}.
-Also, latent spaces learned by language models converge to similar embeddings across differing modal inputs~\cite{huh2024platonic} and visual embeddings especially are aligned with the human brain~\cite{doerig2025high}.
-Despite all this targeted innovation in \textbf{\textit{language}}, LLMs still fail to reason as humans do in the tasks we ask humans to perform~\cite{ibrahim2025thinking,pate2026replicating}.
-A holistic approach to cognitive functions is needed to reach the next state-of-the-art language model.
+In world model settings, language can be used to represent the world, but also be used in generative models for conditioned world prediction or action selection.
+Large Language Models (LLMs) \cite{zhao2024fully,zhao-etal-2024-pruning,shen2024search,shen2024numerical,zhan2024rethinking,shen2025sparse} and Vision-Language Models (VLMs) \cite{zhao2025open,xu2021vlm,shen2025draftattention,shen2025fastcar,shen2025efficient}, are innately world models themselves~\cite{ge2024worldgpt,gu2024your}.
+How robust or \textit{human}-like LLMs or VLMs perform alone as world models requires more research.
+Empirically, LLMs show insensitivity to meaning in comprehension tasks when compared to human counterparts~\cite{dentella2024testing}.
+LLMs still fail to reason as humans do in the tasks we ask humans to perform~\cite{ibrahim2025thinking,pate2026replicating}.
+However, we know that latent spaces learned by language models converge to similar embeddings across differing modal inputs~\cite{huh2024platonic} and visual embeddings as well as activation patterns are aligned with the human brain~\cite{doerig2025high, schrimpf2021neural}.
+Generally, when researchers align an LLM's \textit{language} cognitive function to humans' \textit{language} cognitive function the LLM accuracy improves~\cite{leviathan2025prompt}.
+Leviathan et al. does so by repeating LLM prompts to emulate a human's innate ability to hold both the beginning and end of a spoken sentence in their mind at once something an autoregressive LLM is innately unable to do.